Frequently Asked Questions about the NEC society

 Can I use the NEC Society’s logo to create customized items or gear?

-Please visit our online shop where all proceeds support our mission to build a world without NEC.
-If we don’t have what you’re looking for, please email Erin@NECsociety.org We kindly ask that the NEC Society’s logo only be used for non-profit purposes which have been reviewed and approved by our team in accordance with the NEC Society’s Registered Trade/Word Mark and Licensing Policy.
+Please visit our online shop, where all proceeds support our mission to build a world without NEC.
+If we don’t have what you’re looking for, please email Sarah@NECsociety.org We kindly ask that the NEC Society’s logo only be used for non-profit purposes which have been reviewed and approved by our team in accordance with the NEC Society’s Registered Trade/Word Mark and Licensing Policy.

 How can I support and get involved in the NEC Society?